- We advise you to exercise a high degree of caution in Uganda because of the threat of terrorist attack, civil unrest

 There is a risk of armed robbery and carjacking when travelling outside the capital, Kampala, particularly to the east and in areas around Lake Victoria.

 Isolated incidents of violence have also occurred in urban centres, such as Kampala, Jinja and Kasese.
 Residential burglaries have turned violent.
 If you are attacked, do not resist.
 Security risks increase after dark.

 Do not accept food or drink from strangers as it may be drugged.

-When visiting Uganda's national parks, we strongly recommend the use of reputable, registered tour operators.
+If you choose to visit Uganda's national parks, despite our warning on some areas, we strongly recommend the use of reputable, registered tour operators.
 Violence against tourists has occurred and security circumstances can change with little warning.
 There is a history of armed attacks in the Murchison Falls National Park.

 Money and valuables

 You should be sure to keep your credit card in sight when making transactions to lower the risk of fraud.